The Quack Scale lists Predatory Health Practitioners

 If you choose to follow their advice you are placing your health at grave risk.

-This rating enjoys a very strong and outspoken presence on social media and preys on unwitting victims who are conned by the persons professional credentials.
+This rating enjoys a very strong and outspoken presence on social media and preys on unwitting victims who are conned by the person’s professional credentials.
+Their favorite ploy is to spread fear related to a particular condition and then in the next breath, offer you treatments or products they assure you will work.
+Lies.

-We use the following criteria to evaluate professionals we list.
+We use the following criteria to evaluate the Predatory Health Practitioners we list.
 We also look at other factors, but primarily use information procured online whilst verifying or validating the following.

-- Current applicable licensing to practice from a recognised medical authority
+- Current applicable licensing to practice from a recognized medical authority

 - Validated medical credentials (is the person actually qualified)